 By integrating social software with other third-party work applications, it increases the engagement level among end users ultimately improving and increasing communication and collaboration within enterprises.

 Most ESN offerings include a bundled list of applications ranging from task management, calendar, file and document management, to case and ticketing, to-do lists, and chat applications.
 The list of what is possible with integrated applications is only growing.
-As a result, most organizations have replaced standalone applications like emails and gone straight to using these bundled offerings that supports stronger project management.
+As a result, most organizations have replaced standalone applications like emails and gone straight to using these bundled offerings that support stronger project management.

 It is even possible to customize and enable or disable some of these applications among selected users.
 This flexibility makes enterprise social networks appealing to small, medium-sized, and large enterprises.

 Public social tools and knowledge management trends are expanding, and they are changing how we collaborate and communicate.
 Each of these networks represents different behavior, and enterprise social tools are no different.

-Social technologies are changing the corporate culture of companies regardless of size.
+Social technologies are changing the company’s corporate culture regardless of size.
 CEOs are already embracing social and are able to get close to their customers, and this, in turn, increases their agility and momentum.
-By sharing information in different ways and using things like crowd sourcing, things are being done in a much different way.
+By sharing information in different ways and using things like crowdsourcing, things are being done in a much different way.